 Trident has no dormitory facilities under its control.
-In as much as all programs and courses are offered and taught online, there is no residency requirement for attending Trident University.
-As such, the university has no responsibility to find or assist a student in finding housing.
+In as much as all programs and courses are offered and taught online, there is no residency requirement for attending Trident.
+As such, Trident has no responsibility to find or assist a student in finding housing.